 Before speaking with the authorities or submitting any written statements, it is a good idea to hire an attorney to represent you.
 Your lawyer can advise you on the best way to communicate with the officer and will make sure that any statements given are free of any errors or omissions that might harm your claim.

 Contact a Houston Car Accident Attorney for Help

-If you need help obtaining or reading your crash report, or you think there might be factual errors in your accident report, you should immediately contact Michael P. Fleming & Associates, P.C.
+If you need help obtaining or reading your crash report, or you think there might be factual errors in your accident report, you should immediately contact Fleming Law, P.C.
 Our firm assists motor vehicle crash victims in communities all over the greater Houston area.

 Call us or contact us online today to take advantage of a free consultation that will let our attorney provide a complete evaluation of your case.

 Michael P. Fleming is a highly experienced litigator who has argued and won a case before the U.S. Supreme Court.
 He is a Houston resident who was twice elected to serve as the Harris County Attorney.
 He is also an avid runner who has completed eight marathons, to date, including two in Ireland.
 Only a small group of Texas lawyers are Board Certified as specialists in both Personal Injury Trial Law and Real Estate Law.
 Michael is one of them.
 He also proudly holds his B.A. degree from the University of Saint Thomas and his J.D. degree from the University of Houston College of Law.